-The Bathurst caribou herd frequently forages in and around the East Island where Diavik is located, and this species is ranked as Threatened according to the Species at Risk Committee in April 2017.
+The Bathurst caribou herd frequently forages in and around the East Island where Diavik is located and this species is ranked as Threatened according to the Species at Risk Committee in April 2017.
 Diavik has developed this SOP to ensure proper action and response occurs with the presence of caribou in and around the Diavik area.
-Caribou movements are monitored so that mine personnel are aware of caribou presence and to ensure animal safety near heavy work areas.
-The following SOP will outline the procedure on what to do when caribou are spotted on the East Island, what steps are to be followed when deterring actions are required to safely move caribou, and how to notify site personnel on caribou presence on east island.
+The intent of caribou management at and away from Diavik site is to collect information on caribou activity in order to determine whether a change in behavior occurs in relation to distance from mining infrastructure.
+In addition to monitoring caribou behavior in response to mining activities, caribou movements are monitored so that mine personnel are aware of caribou presence and to ensure the animal safety near heavy work areas.
+The following SOP will outline the procedure on what to do when caribou are spotted on the East Island, what steps are to be followed when deterring actions are required to safely move caribou, notifying site personnel on caribou presence on east island and lastly the steps to follow when conducting caribou scanning (activity budgets) either away or at Diavik site.